 This video has a song that references God, but the video is really great so if you cannot reference God in your classroom, play it without sound.
 Have your students watch for the different acts of kindness.

-This is a short film out of Australia.
+This is a short film from Australia.
 It is a great one to get students talking about what it means to be kind.
 A question we pose to our students is, “Should we expect something in return for being kind?”

 This one is a little longer.
 It’s a silent film written, directed and acted by students.
 It is worth the watch and lends itself to a discussion about bullying.
 We asked our students, “What would you do differently?”